Jiajun-Huang/blog/Readme.md

 - Display site visit on the home page sidebar
 - Display all tag and categoies on home page sidebar
 - Finish the about page
-- Better color for the website theme
-- Change avatar

 ### Admin page

-- Reactor the proeject.
-I was using nextjs in the wrong way
 - Add a page to edit a existing blog
 - Style the add blog page
 - Add pages to manage tags and categries